 You have the opportunity to comment, in writing, on the ground(s) for cancellation identified in the decision notification letter and give reasons why your visa should not have been cancelled.
 Refer to your notification letter for instructions and further information on the request for revocation process.
 The Department will not review or comment on the decision without a formal request for revocation.
 It is not possible for you or a family member to attend the Embassy to discuss the cancellation of the visa.

 For further information on cancellations, please click here.

 For further information on re-entry bans (exclusion periods), please click here.

-If your passport or contact information changes during the processing of your application or during the life of any visa you may hold, it is important that you advise us of these changes ASAP.
-Failure to update the Department of any changes may result in you having issues when trying to use your visa or may prevent you from receiving important information from the Department.
+If your passport or contact information changes during the processing of your application or during the life of any visa you may hold, it is important that you advise us of these changes as soon as possible.
+Failure to update us of any changes may result in you having issues when trying to use your visa or may prevent you from receiving important information from us.

 Please visit Changes in your Situation for further information.

 If you already hold a visa and submitted a Form 929 to [email protected], there is no need to do anything further.
 Do not send follow up enquiries for previously submitted forms as this further delays processing of requests.

 If you hold an APEC Business Travel Card (ABTC) valid for travel to Australia you are able to enter and leave Australia without lodging a separate visa application.

 We are not able to respond to queries regarding ABTCs.
 For further information, refer to: